 Both are open during the winter months, and a good place to visit should it be a wet winter day (which does sometimes happen around Christmas in Lisbon!)

-Austria Christmas Market
+Austria Christmas Market Trips

-Vienna Christmas Market Breaks
+14. Vienna Christmas Market Trips

 If you’re in Vienna at Christmas time, then you are in for a real treat!
 The streets are full of beautiful decorations and lights and it seems there is a Christmas Market and Christmas tree on every corner!
 However if you only have time to see one Christmas Market in Vienna make sure it’s the Vienna Christmas World at Rathausplatz.